minprog/platforms/django/lectures/sql/index.md

     In [14]: flight.duration
     Out[14]: 415

-This is a good start, but thinking back to earlier, we don’t want to have to store the city name as an origin and destination for every flight, so we probably want another model for an airport that is somehow related to the flight model:
+This is a good start, but thinking back to earlier, we don't want to have to store the city name as an origin and destination for every flight, so we probably want another model for an airport that is somehow related to the flight model:

     class Airport(models.Model):
         code = models.CharField(max_length=3)